 The second reason is that you can cook chicken thighs for much longer than breasts.
 Breasts get overcooked easily, but thighs can actually benefit from being cooked for a little longer.

-The third is that thighs are generally quite a bit cheaper than breasts.
+The third is that thighs are generally quite a bit cheaper than breast.

-But if you want to make this curry with chicken breasts, it will still work fine, just make sure you don’t overcook them!
+But if you want to make this curry with chicken breast meat, it will still work fine, just make sure you don’t overcook it!
 You will need to reduce the cooking time in the coconut milk down to about 10 minutes and so the sauce will be less concentrated.

 If you wanted to add even more goodness to this curry you could add a couple of handfuls of kale or spinach.
 Add the kale in 5 minutes before the end of the cooking time, or add the spinach in right at the end.

-But just supposing you were going to have a glass of wine with this, I would recommend a Chilean or New Zealand Sauvignon Blanc or a French or Australian Riesling.
-Or, of course, you could have a beer instead…my husband certainly would!!
+I recommend a Chilean or New Zealand Sauvignon Blanc with this Easy Chicken Curry.
+A French or Australian Riesling would also work well.
+Or, of course, you could have a beer instead, if you prefer… my husband certainly would!

 If you like this recipe…